crazyminicoder/ewaFinalProject/README.md

 ```

 Navigate to Index.js in backend
-Scroll down till you see the folloying line:
+Scroll down till you see header line:
+add the following line
 'Authorization': `Bearer Your API Key`, // Replace with your actual API key dont remove Bearer
 Save the file and enjoy!